pcachim/eurocodepy/README.md

-# eurocodepy v0.0.15
+# eurocodepy v0.1.00

 Functions to work with struuctural eurocodes.
-Material data is stored in a JSON file.
+Relevant data is stored in a JSON file 'eeurocodes.json'.

 Current materials in the database are:

 * concrete (C20 to C90)
 * timber (C, D, GL)
 * reinforcement (S400, S500, A400, A500)
-* structural steel
+* structural steel (S235, S275, S355, S450)

+Available european steel profiles are:
+* IPE
+* HEA
+* HEB
+* HEM
+* L
+* C
+* T
+* Pipe
+* Box
+* Double L
+* Double C

 There are also some functions to work with material properties: